SmartInvoiceXYZ/smart-invoice/packages/FAQ/docs/introducing-smart-invoice.md

 title: What is Smart Invoice?
 ---

-Smart Invoice is a feature rich invoicing tool that facilitates payments B2B on-chain; Smart Invoice establishes a contractual relationship whereby two parties who are engaged in business with one another can create a set of shared enforceable expectations. v1 features are as follows:
+Smart Invoice is a is a sophisticated invoicing tool that facilitates payments between organizations or `Clients`, and  freelancers or `Providers`.
+Smart Invoice establishes a set of shared expectations between a client and a provider who are engaged in business with one another. v1 features are as follows:

 1. Each invoice is its own contract
-2. Deposits can come from any address
+2. Deposits may come from any address
 3. Client can make deposits by milestone
-4. Milestone payments can be variable in size*
+4. Milestone payments can be variable in size
-5. Custom arbitration can be set (LexDAO, Aragon, Kleros) *
+5. Custom arbitration can be set (LexDAO, Aragon, Kleros)
 6. Client can deposit more than the total amount (for gratuity)
 7. Tokens accidentally sent directly to invoice can be recovered